- 20+ Fantastic Things to do in Ohio in March to Tempt You Out of Your House - January 18, 2024

 Start your Visit to Mount Airy with Mayberry Squad Car Tours

 If you want the full Mayberry experience, don’t even hesitate, sign up for a squad car tour.
 You really have no reason to say no, as the tour is only $40.
 No, that’s not per person, that is per CARLOAD.
 That’s right, you can fill the vehicle with up to four people and cruise all over Mayberry in Barney Fife’s squad car.
 That’s what I call affordable family fun.

-The 30-minute tour starts and ends at Wally’s Service Station where you’ll find a fleet of 1960’s Ford Galaxie vehicles waiting to show you all the sites of Mayberry, like Floyd’s Barber Shop, Snappy Lunch and yes, even the world’s largest open-face granite quarry that can be seen in outer space!
+The 30-minute tour starts and ends at Wally’s Service Station where you’ll find a fleet of 1960’s Ford Galaxie vehicles waiting to show you all the sites of Mayberry.
+You’ll visit Floyd’s Barber Shop, Snappy Lunch and yes, even the world’s largest open-face granite quarry that can be seen from outer space!

 Our tour guide, Allen, was the first to welcome us to Mount Airy.
 He was warm, personable, and knowledgeable.
 His love and pride for the place he calls home was infectious.
 We couldn’t have asked for a better ambassador for the community.